 Our Designer, Dennis Merritt, visited Darren and Gill at The Roebuck when the initial renovations were taking place.
 During their Design Consultation, he listened to their requirements taking special notice that the project involved installing products that would be used in a both a commercial and domestic setting.

 After having a good look around the building Dennis concluded that nineteen windows and two doors in total were required.
 He suggested a mixture of uPVC flush casement, sliding sash and picture windows.
 These styles would maintain the character of the building whilst providing an excellent level of security and energy efficiency.
-For the doors, he specified two composite models from our Flint Cottage range.
+For the doors, he specified two composite door models from our Flint Cottage range.

 The profile of our flush casement window range has a clean finish, both on the interior and exterior, with the window neatly sitting flush within the face of the frame.
 It’s an elegant choice that works well on both period and modern properties alike and was the perfect choice for the refined eating area and two of the private rooms upstairs.
 Flush casement windows also boast an A+ Energy Rating from the BFRC (British Fenestration Rating Council) which was also important as this would help with keeping fuels bills down, which is always an important consideration.